-If the Councils wish to prohibit sale of cobia harvested under the bag limit, a commercial permit must be established or cobia must be added to another permit (Action 1).
-A new federal commercial cobia permit would likely be open access, because a limited access permit would be difficult to distribute and data do not support the need for limited access.
-Because no permit is required for either type of fisherman to harvest or sell cobia, fish reported on state trip tickets cannot be distinguished as either commercial or recreational landings.
-An open access permit could easily be developed, but the Councils would need to decide on establishing a single permit, or separate permits for fishing in waters under each Council's jurisdiction.
+If the Councils wish to prohibit sale of cobia harvested under the possession limit, a commercial permit must be established or the sale of cobia must be allowed under another commercial permit as with Alternatives 2, 3, or 4.
+A new federal commercial cobia permit (Alternative 2) would likely be open access, because a limited access permit would be difficult to distribute and data do not support the need for limited access.